 … takes one moment out of context and then chooses to only celebrate one of twelve players when the efforts of the other members of the team often make the moment possible…a more dynamic, holistic system would likely be harder to judge and code, which is a problem at the heart of meritocracy.
 Actually judging skill or effort is ridiculously difficult to do…the algorithm built into selecting what is the play of the game and which statistics will be highlighted rewards only what it can count and judge, stripping out situation and context.
 (2018, Pp. 34-35)

 It isn’t just the computer doing this; there is a whole genre of youtube videos devoted to top plays and personalized highlight reels from games like Overwatch, Paladins, and Counter Strike: Global Offensive.

 Paul’s point got me thinking about the structure and culture of replays in general.
 They aren’t always about a star player.
 Sometimes we see the execution of a brilliant team play.
 Other times, it’s all about the star’s slam dunk.
 But replays do highlight one of the weird structural features about modern competition.
 Many of the most popular video games in the massive esports industry are team based, but because these are often played in a first-person or limited third person view, replays and highlight reels from these games are often cast from the perspective of a single “star” player.

 This is a great exercise for thinking sociologically in everyday life and in the classroom.
 Watch some replays from your favorite team sport.
 Are the highlights emphasizing teamwork or are they focusing on a single player’s achievements?
 Do you think different replays would have been possible without the efforts of the rest of the team?
-How does the structure of the shot—the composition and perspective—shape the viewer’s interpretation of what happened on the field?Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+How does the structure of the shot—the composition and perspective—shape the viewer’s interpretation of what happened on the field?Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.